 The Wildlife of South Africa

-Boasting some of the best wildlife in all of Africa, South Africa is a favorite destination for first-time safaris.
+Boasting some of the best wildlife in all of Africa, South Africa is a favourite destination for first-time safaris.
 Here, we outline the mammals and birds you can expect to see on a South Africa safari:

 1) The Big Five in South Africa